Aveefr/100-Days-of-ML/README.md

-Sure!
-Here's a template for your README file that includes a description of the repository, credits to Krish Naik, and other useful information.
-Feel free to customize it as needed.

----

-# 100 Days of Machine Learning - Practice Files
+# 100 Days of Machine Learning

 Welcome to my **100 Days of Machine Learning** repository!
 This repository contains all my practice files and notes as I follow along with Krish Naik's "100 Days of ML" playlist on YouTube.
 The goal of this repository is to document my learning journey and provide useful resources for anyone else who is also following this playlist or looking to learn machine learning.